dilan-jayasekara/api_ingestion/README.md

 1. Lambda Function

-Reads from a google sheet (and api I developed using AppScript) and convert it to a pandas datagframe and output as a csv file on S3
+Reads from a google sheet (and api I developed using AppScript) and convert it to a pandas dataframe and output as a csv file on S3

 2. Event Bridge Rule